inkstitch/inkstitch/collections/_docs/de/004-012-troubleshoot.md

 * Select all objects
 * Run `Extensions > Ink/Stitch > Troubleshoot > Update Ink/Stitch svg`

-If you import an older file as part of a new file, you should
+If you import an older file as part of a new file,  or copy/paste from an old file to a new one, you should
-* Select all old objects.
+* Select all old objects
 * Run `Extensions > Ink/Stitch > Troubleshoot > Update Ink/Stitch svg`